nicolasloucheu/MethAnnot/README.md

 Important point: the column containing the annotations in the dataframe must have the same name as the name of the folder containing all the annotations.

-A script doing all these steps for an example file is given in the folder examples.
+A script doing all these steps for an example file is given in the folder "examples".